I’m Emily, and I’m honored and humbled to meet you, friend.

 I battled anorexia nervosa as a child, and then again as a newly married woman, and I write a lot about body image now and have a passion for women to learn to love themselves.

-My husband and I have battled infertility and are currently trying to adopt our third child through the local Alberta government.

-I hurt for the church, and believe in it, and pray for it, as I’ve grown up inside its walls and have heard its groanings.

-**Post-edit**

-I battled anorexia nervosa as a child, and then again as a newly married woman, and I write a lot about body image now and have a passion for women to learn to love themselves.

-My husband and I have battled infertility and are now expecting our third child in March 2015.
+My husband and I have battled infertility and miraculously gave birth to our third child in March 2015.

 I hurt for the church, and believe in it, and pray for it, as I’ve grown up inside its walls and have heard its groanings.